 For 10-14 days following application of permanent cosmetics:

-• ONLY on the same day as the procedure: Clean the area with sterile water and a cotton pad and allow to air dry, repeat every 2-3 hours and one last time before bed.
-Sterilize a small amount of water by bringing it to a boil, wait for it to cool down.
+• ONLY on the same day as the procedure: Clean the area with aftercare pads provided or sterile water and a clean cotton pad.
+Allow to air dry and repeat every 2-3 hours.
+To sterilize water bring a small amount of water to a boil for 5 minutes, wait for it to cool down.
 Take a clean cotton ball or gauze and use the sterile water to wipe your brows.
-After the day of the procedure, you will begin the 10-14 dry heal.
+The next day of the procedure, you will begin the 10-14 dry heal.

 • DO NOT wet treated area, at all whatsoever.
 You will be provided with protective visors for showering.
 It would be best to cleanse your face with a washcloth or wipes during these 10-14 days to avoid any splashing on your eyebrows.

 • DO NOT work out or use a sauna.
 Your eyebrows will fade prematurely due to the production of sweat/salt.
-Water, sweat or oil on hair stroke lines can cause the pigment to blur or spread.
+Water, sweat, or oil on hair stroke lines can cause the pigment to blur or spread.
+If you work out regularly (3-7 days a week), your eyebrows WILL fade very fast due to the production of salt/sweat.
+Salt is used to remove permanent makeup.

 • DO NOT rub, scrub, scratch or pick at the epithelial layer (scab); you must allow the scabbing process to exfoliate naturally on its own.
 Picking can cause scarring or infection and will affect your overall retention of the pigment.